-7. Top retailers will morph into tech companies
+7. Top retailers will invest more into tech innovation

 With the competitive landscape evolving rapidly and in-house innovation faltering and growing expensive day-by-day, retailers are buying technology companies to keep up with the changing times.
 The last two years have seen a slew of unexpected tech acquisitions by retailers.

 McDonald’s acquired Dynamic Yield—a marketing technology and data processing company and is using the tech to now create a drive-thru menu that factors in the weather, restaurant traffic and trending menu items.

 Here’s what McDonald’s president and CEO Steve Easterbrook had to say about the acquisition.